-Indeterminate but expected to be minimal.
-There could be an increase in hearings, but most of those would heard through the Office of Administrative hearings.
+Indeterminate; there could be an increase in hearings, but most of those would heard through the Office of Administrative hearings.
 There is no available data to determine how many current inmates are eligible for child support abatement of \$10.00 per month.